N02870941/mazes/docs/README.md

 docker run -p 8080:80 jabaridash/mazes
 ```

-You can also run it from source if you have git and node 8+installed:
+You can also run it from source if you have git and node 8+ installed:

 ```
 git clone https://github.com/N02870941/mazes.git